The musculocutaneous nerve is a major peripheral nerve of the upper limb.

-Motor functions: Innervates the muscles in the anterior compartment of the arm – the coracobrachialis, biceps brachii and the brachialis
+- Motor functions – muscles in the anterior compartment of the arm (coracobrachialis, biceps brachii and the brachialis).

-Sensory functions: Gives rise to the lateral cutaneous nerve of forearm, which innervates skin on the lateral surface of the forearm.
+- Sensory functions – gives rise to the lateral cutaneous nerve of forearm, which innervates the lateral aspect of the forearm.

-The nerve then pierces the deep fascia lateral to biceps brachii to emerge lateral to the biceps tendon, and continues into the forearm as the lateral cutaneous nerve.
-It provides sensory innervation to the lateral aspect of the forearm
+The nerve then pierces the deep fascia lateral to biceps brachii to emerge lateral to the biceps tendon and brachioradialis.
+It continues into the forearm as the lateral cutaneous nerve and provides sensory innervation to the lateral aspect of the forearm.

-NB: The musculocutaneous nerve is well recognised to have a varied anatomical course.
+Note: The musculocutaneous nerve is well recognised to have a varied anatomical course.
 It can interact with the median nerve, adhering to the nerve and exchanging fibres.
 Alternatively, it may pass under the coracobrachialis instead of through it, and/or through the biceps brachii.

-A good memory tool to help you remember these muscles is BBC.
+A useful mnemonic to help you remember these muscles is BBC.

 The musculocutaneous nerve gives rise to the lateral cutaneous nerve of forearm.

 This nerve initially enters the deep forearm, but then pierces the deep fascia to become subcutaneous.
-In this region, it can be found in close proximity to the cephalic vein.
+In this region, it can be found close to the cephalic vein.

-The lateral cutaneous nerve of forearm innervates the skin of the lateral aspect of the forearm.
+The lateral cutaneous nerve of forearm innervates the skin of the anterolateral aspect of the forearm.

 The musculocutaneous nerve is well protected within the axilla and injury is relatively uncommon.
 Characteristic mechanisms of injury include penetrating trauma to the axilla (e.g. stabbing), and iatrogenic injury resulting from heavy retraction during the deltopectoral approach to the shoulder.